-One of the essential steps in taking a successful and sharp photo is controlling where and how the camera autofocuses.
-The versatile and customizable autofocus systems of the Z 7 and Z 6 are a major part of what makes them such powerful cameras, and in any Exposure Mode you can, and should, take control of the autofocus system.
-The autofocus system includes the autofocus related controls (see Figure 5.1), the Focus Modes (such as Single-servo AF (AF-S) and Continuous-Servo AF (AF-C), the focus points and AF-Area Modes (such as Single-Point AF and Dynamic-Area AF), and the autofocus related menu and Custom Setting items which customize how the AF system works.
+One of the essential steps in taking successful and sharp photos is controlling where and how the camera autofocuses.
+The versatile and customizable autofocus systems of the Z 7II and Z 6II are a major part of what makes them such powerful cameras, and in any Exposure Mode you can, and should, take control of the autofocus system.
+The autofocus system includes the autofocus related controls (see Figure 5.1), the Focus Modes (such as Single AF (AF-S) and Continuous AF (AF-C), the focus points and AF-Area Modes (such as Single-Point AF, Dynamic-Area AF, and Wide-Area AF), and the autofocus related menu and Custom Setting items which customize how the AF system works.
 You will select a Focus Mode generally based on whether the subject is still or moving, and select an AF-Area Mode based on where and how you want the camera to locate and focus on your intended subject - ranging from a single point, to a Dynamic-Area or Wide-Area, to all the available points.
 You can set the Focus Modes and AF-Area Modes in a variety of combinations based on what and how you are shooting.

-The autofocus system of the Nikon Z 7 and Nikon Z 6 differs from what you may be used to with a dSLR camera.
+The autofocus system of the Nikon Z 7II and Nikon Z 6II differs from what you may be used to with a dSLR camera.
 The AF system makes use of on-sensor phase-detection AF for quick autofocusing, as well as contrast-detection AF for additional fine-tuning and accuracy.
-Since the AF system makes use of the sensor itself to focus, properly focused images (using lenses fully compatible with the Z 7 / Z 6 AF system) should always be infocus, without back-focus or front-focus issues.
+Since the AF system makes use of the sensor itself to focus, properly focused images (using lenses fully compatible with the Z 7II / Z 6II AF system) should always be in-focus, without back-focus or front-focus issues.
 This also allows for AF Points to be located across nearly the entire frame.
-So rather than the 55 selectable AF Points of the D850, for example, the Z 7 boasts 493 AF Points covering 90% of the frame.
-The Z 6 offers 273 AF Points also covering 90% of the frame.
+So rather than the 55 selectable AF Points of the D850, for example, the Z 7II boasts 493 AF Points covering 90% of the frame.
+The Z 6II offers 273 AF Points also covering 90% of the frame.

 With such a large number of AF Points, the AF Area Modes will also differ from a dSLR.
 While there is still the Single-Point AF and Dynamic-Area AF Area Modes, there are also the Pin-Point AF, Wide-Area AF (Small) and Wide-Area AF (Large) Area Modes.
-Also, the Z 7 and Z 6 do not have the 3D-Tracking AF Area Mode that you may know from a Nikon dSLR, however the Auto-Area AF, mode, with available face-detection, can be used in a somewhat similar manner to track a subject throughout the frame along with AF-C Focus Mode.
+The Z 7II and Z 6II offer the new Wide-area AF (L-people) and Wide-area AF (L-animals) modes, with eye and face detection.
+The Z 7II and Z 6II do not have the 3D-Tracking AF Area Mode that you may know from a Nikon dSLR, however the Auto-area AF modes, also with available face and eye detection for people and animals as Auto-area AF (people) and Auto-area AF (animals), can be used in a somewhat similar manner to select and track a subject throughout the frame along with AF-C Focus Mode.

-Figure 5.1 - Autofocus controls and other shooting-related controls of the Nikon Z 7 and Z 6.
+Figure 5.1 - Autofocus controls and other shooting-related controls of the Nikon Z 7II and Z 6II.